lnferris/ocean_data_tools/paper/paper.md

-overhead associated with determining how to batch download data and format it into easily-manipulable data structures. ``ocean_data_tools`` solves this problem by allowing the user to transform common oceanographic data sources into uniform structs, call general functions on these structs, perform custom calculations, and make graphics.
+overhead associated with determining how to batch download data and format it into easily-manipulable data structures. ``ocean_data_tools`` solves this problem by allowing the user to transform common oceanographic data sources into uniform structure arrays, call general functions on these structure arrays, perform custom calculations, and make graphics.

 ![Building a virtual cruise from the Operational Mercator global ocean analysis and forecast system at 1/12 degree with 3D bathymetry [@Smith:1997].
-Showing (a) a 3D velocity plot created using ``model_domain_plot``, (b) virtual cruise selection using ``transect_select``, and ``model_build_profiles``, (c) coordinates of the resulting uniform struct, and (d) a temperature section plotted using ``general_section`` with ``bathymetry_section``.
+Showing (a) a 3D velocity plot created using ``model_domain_plot``, (b) virtual cruise selection using ``transect_select``, and ``model_build_profiles``, (c) coordinates of the resulting uniform structure array, and (d) a temperature section plotted using ``general_section`` with ``bathymetry_section``.
 Three of the subplots use colormaps from cmocean [@Thyng:2016]. \label{fig:1}](figure.png)

-The workflow of ``ocean_data_tools`` is to build uniform structs (e.g. ``argo``, ``cruise``, ``hycom``, ``mercator``, ``woa``, ``wod``) from raw datasets and call general functions on these structs to map, subset, or plot.
-Functions with the ``\_build`` suffix load raw data into uniform structs.
-Structs are compatible with all ``general_`` functions, as well as functions in the commonly-used Gibbs-SeaWater (GSW) Oceanographic Toolbox [@McDougall:2011].
+The workflow of ``ocean_data_tools`` is to build uniform structure arrays (e.g. ``argo``, ``cruise``, ``hycom``, ``mercator``, ``woa``, ``wod``) from raw datasets and call general functions on these structure arrays to map, subset, or plot.
+Functions with the ``\_build`` suffix load raw data into uniform structure arrays.
+Structure arrays are compatible with all ``general_`` functions, as well as functions in the commonly-used Gibbs-SeaWater (GSW) Oceanographic Toolbox [@McDougall:2011].
 One application of the ``\_build`` feature is to create virtual cruises from model output \autoref{fig:1}.
 The user